 Oja's research focuses on 20th- and 21st-century American musical traditions, and her current project is tentatively titled “Black Virtuosos and Civil Rights: Performing Racial Desegregation after World War II.”
 Her most recent book, Bernstein Meets Broadway: Collaborative Art in a Time of War, was published by Oxford University Press in 2014.

 Walter C. Klein Professor of Chinese History in the Department of East Asian Languages and Civilizations

 Michael Puett is the Walter C. Klein Professor of Chinese History in the Department of East Asian Languages and Civilizations and the Chair of the Committee on the Study of Religion at Harvard University.
 He is the recipient of a Harvard College Professorship for excellence in undergraduate teaching.

 Elizabeth Cary Agassiz Professor of the Humanities

 Jennifer L. Roberts is Elizabeth Cary Agassiz Professor of the Humanities, Harvard College Professor, and Chair of the Program in American Studies.
-She is an art historian specializing in American art, with particular interests in landscape, material culture, print culture, and the history of science.
-She received her A.B. from Stanford and her M.A. and Ph.D. from Yale, and joined the Harvard faculty as an Assistant Professor in 2002.
+She teaches American art from the colonial period to the present, with particular focus on issues of landscape, material culture, print culture, and the history of science.
+She received her A.B. from Stanford and her M.A. and Ph.D. from Yale.